How To Check Harley Twin Cam Chain Tensioners

 The #3 bolt (clockwise from top) was a little awkward getting out.
 It took about a dozen 1/2 turns with a short hex key, and then I was able to unthread it with my fingertips.

-If you cannot take the bolt out this way, you really haven't wasted any time, you'll just have to take off the rest of the exhaust system (front and rear heat shields, front and rear pipes).
+If you cannot take the bolt out this way, you really haven't wasted any time.
+You'll just have to take off the rest of the exhaust system (front and rear heat shields, front and rear pipes).

 Cam Cover Removal